reichlab/flu-metrocast/README.md

 ### Model output data storage
 The Flu MetroCast Hub will store a live dataset in this dedicated GitHub repository, following [Hubverse file-based data storage standards](https://docs.hubverse.io/en/latest/user-guide/hub-structure.html).
 The repository will contain separate directories for model output and model metadata submissions from modeling teams.

 Model output must follow a tabular representation where each row represents a single prediction and each column provides additional information about the prediction (see the Forecast File Format section). **Model output must be submitted as Parquet files**.
 Beginning with the 2026-2027 season, file sizes will be larger due to the option to submit for additional horizons and the change to sample output type.
+The change to Parquet will help keep file sizes smaller.

 ---